Bridges to Work Vocational Program

 In addition to job placement, the BTW program offers a diverse curriculum that enables participants to choose courses that meets their interests and needs.
 BTW participants are encouraged to volunteer and participate in local events, thereby raising awareness and recognition for the gifts that they bring to our communities.

 The popular program is heavily demanded since many individuals need services at the age of 22 when they can no longer attend public high school.
 Interested applicants must participate in an in-take process and meet with the Director before he/she can be accepted into the program.
-If you would like to learn more about the Bridges to Work program, please email Bridges to Work Program Director, or call 781-659-8202.
+If you would like to learn more about the Bridges to Work program, please contact Bridges to Work Program Director, Amelia Silvia at 781-659-8202.

 The program has grown tremendously since it started with four members in 2010 after Friendship Home had opened its doors.
 Designed as a 12-week entrepreneurial training program, the participants engaged in brainstorming sessions, business plan development, budgeting and team building activities.
 The participants developed their own business – the “Friends-4-Ever” events business – with the goal of running monthly theme parties.
 The first party was a Beach Party in 2010 and the theme parties continue today under the guidance of our Social Recreational Program Director, Gina Froio.
 Sample themes include Movie Night, Dancing with the Stars, Disney theme party and other holiday celebrations.
 BTW members still create the theme, make decorations, set up and help with the party details.